OthankQ/100-days-of-code/r1-log.md

 ### R2D24

 After taking the Google internship quiz, I came to realize the importance of 'problem solving' skill.
 I think I'll make @hackerrank my daily routine.
 Solved three python quizzes today.
 Having trouble coming up with a fun python project.

+### R2D25

+Solved two python questions on Hackerrank.
+Also solved first two questions on Project Euler.
+Felt a lot harder than it should be. stuck on the third problem.